 Read Comments (4)

-A popular movie of 2007, The Bucket List, staring Jack Nicholson, Morgan Freeman, and Sean Hayes, had two terminally ill men escape from a cancer ward and try to complete a list of things they always wanted to do before they “kicked the bucket.”
+A popular movie of 2007, The Bucket List, starring Jack Nicholson, Morgan Freeman, and Sean Hayes, had two terminally ill men escape from a cancer ward and try to complete a list of things they always wanted to do before they “kicked the bucket.”

 Lately, I have been hearing the term thrown around more and more.
 Mostly by my parents, who are still pretty young and energetic.
 One example is just this last Christmas, my father booked a North Atlantic cruise and they will see such countries as Estonia, Russia and more.
 The card he used to surprise her had written, “Mark this off the bucket list!”
 Incidentally, they are on the cruise right now – we haven’t heard anything yet, but I assume they are having the time of their lives.

 Just the other day, I received an email from (Read the rest of the article…)

 As per written instruction, your Recruiter is discouraged from promoting specific diet plans.
 The Navy wants to reduce the possibility of the Navy becoming liable for any ill effects various diet plans may cause.
 You should seek advice of qualified health care professionals before starting any diet plan.
 I certainly am not qualified to endorse any weight loss method; however, I think, since my retirement, I am now qualified to tell you how to gain weight, but that is for another time.